ericyoondotcom/AuthConnectDJS/README.md

 Checks if a guild has an account for a particular service associated with it.

+> Note: do not call this function on load or immediately after you initialize the library.
+AuthConnect needs time to load data from the data store.

 ### generateAuthURL(service, guildId, clientId, clientSecret, scope): string
 Parameter | Type | Description
 --- | --- | ---